strapi/strapi/docs/3.0.0-beta.x/guides/queries.md

 ### `delete`

-Deletes and entry and return it's value before deletion.
+Deletes and entry and return its value before deletion.
 You can delete multiple entries at once with the passed params.

 #### Examples